Components for Private Access Rules

 • Network Tunnel Groups

-You can apply rules to traffic originating from IP addresses in network segments defined by Network Tunnel Groups.
+You can apply rules to the traffic originating from IP addresses in network segments defined by Network Tunnel Groups.

 Destinations